 On this page, you will see the organizations that serve on Climate Change Connection’s Steering Committee:

-The general direction of Climate Change Connection is set by our Steering Committee.
+The general direction of Climate Change Connection is set by our Advisory Committee.

 Centre for Indigenous Environmental Resources (CIER)